No. 10 Squadron RAF: Transport Command (1945–1950)

 Following the end of the war, No. 10 Squadron relocated to India in October 1945 where it carried out transport duties until it disbanded on 20 December 1947.
 The squadron was reformed once more on 4 October 1948 when No. 238 Squadron was renumbered to No. 10 Squadron at RAF Oakington, Cambridgeshire.
 Between 1948 and 1949, the squadron took part in the Berlin Airlift, operating from RAF Lübeck.
 No. 10 Squadron disbanded once more on 20 February 1950.

 Bomber Command (1953–1964)

 On 15 January 1953, No. 10 Squadron reverted to its original bomber role upon its reformation at RAF Scampton, Lincolnshire, with the English Electric Canberra B.2.
 In April 1955, the squadron moved to RAF Honington, Suffolk, while Scampton was closed for runway works.
-Between October and November 1956, No. 10 Squadron deployed to RAF Nicosia, Cyprus, during the Suez Crisis.
-From RAF Nicosia, Canberra B.2 WH853 of No. 10 Squadron dropped the first RAF bombs on Egypt during a raid on Almaza Air Base on 31 October 1956.
+Between October and November 1956, the squadron deployed to RAF Nicosia, Cyprus, during the Suez Crisis.
+From RAF Nicosia, a Canberra B.2 of No. 10 Squadron dropped the first RAF bombs on Egypt during a raid on Almaza Air Base on 31 October 1956.
 The squadron disbanded on 15 January 1957.

 No. 10 Squadron reformed at RAF Cottesmore on 15 April 1958 flying the Handley Page Victor B.1 until disbandment on 1 March 1964.